khalid-el-masnaoui/docker-notes/README.md

 - `--timestamps` or `-t` : Show timestamps
 - `--until` : Show logs before a timestamp (e.g. 2021-08-28T15:23:37Z) or relative (e.g. 56m for 56 minutes)

+`docker logs -f [NAME/ID] &> malidkha.log &` : Redirect all live logs to a specific file. (background task)

 **Note** : Though do note here that the above command is only functional for containers that are started with the `json-file`  or `journald` logging driver.

-**Note 2** : As a default, Docker uses the `json-file` logging driver, which caches container logs as JSON internally.
+**Note 2** : As a default, Docker uses the `json-file` logging driver, which caches container logs as JSON internally (On the host).
 [Read more about this logging driver](https://docs.docker.com/config/containers/logging/json-file/)

 **Example**